alan-turing-institute/the-turing-way-book/content/make/make.md

 repository:
 [https://github.com/alan-turing-institute/CSV_Wrangling](https://github.com/alan-turing-institute/CSV_Wrangling).

-Below we will briefly describe how the Makefile for such a project looks like.
+Below we will briefly describe what the Makefile for such a project looks like.
 For the complete file, please see the repository.
 The Makefile consists of several sections:

 1. Data collection: because the data is collected from public sources, the repository contains a Python script that allows anyone to download the data through a simple ``make data`` command.

-2. All the figures, tables, and constants used in the file are generated based on the results from the experiments.
-To make it easy to recreate all results of a certain type, ``.PHONY`` targets are included that depend on all results of that type.
+2. All the figures, tables, and constants used in the paper are generated based on the results from the experiments.
+To make it easy to recreate all results of a certain type, ``.PHONY`` targets are included that depend on all results of that type (so you could run ``make figures``).
 The rules for these outputs follow the same pattern as those for the figures in the tutorial above.
 Tables are created as LaTeX files so they can be directly included in the LaTeX source for the manuscript.

 3. The rules for the detection results follow a specific signature: